Randomized, controlled trial demonstrates effectiveness of a procedure that helps relieve symptoms of posttraumatic stress disorder

 We also conducted focus groups and interviews with service members, spouses, and healthcare providers to explore how SGB is perceived in comparison to other treatments for PTSD, which should predict whether SGB could be widely accepted as an option for the many service members, veterans, and civilians who suffer from PTSD.

 Expanding Treatment Options and Addressing the Stigma of PTSD

-The study ran through 2018, and gathered and analyzed clinical and qualitative data to inform recommendations for U.S. military medical centers and private practitioners who treat patients with PTSD symptoms.
+The original study ran through 2018 and gathered and analyzed clinical and qualitative data to inform recommendations for U.S. military medical centers and private practitioners who treat patients with PTSD symptoms.